mohd4adil/todo-app/README.md

-This is just a basic ToDo application built on React and Express
+This is just a basic To Do application built on React and Express